 This is why we check your child so closely with lab work and other tests.
 If rejection is diagnosed, we can usually treat it successfully with medication.

 Chronic rejection occurs slowly over time.
 It can be more difficult to reverse.
 Our care is focused on maintaining heart function for as long as possible.
 Your child may not require another transplant for years.

-For your child’s new heart to live successfully in her body, we must give her medicines that suppress the immune response.
+For the new heart to live successfully in your child's body, we must give your child medicines that suppress the immune response.
 Your child will need to take medicines exactly as instructed.

-We will frequently draw blood to check the level of immunosuppression medications in your child’s system, since these are essential for her survival.
-And we will monitor your child with regular echocardiographic studies, a painless way to look at the heart and its function using sound waves.
+We will frequently draw blood to check the level of immunosuppression medications in your child's system, since these are essential for your child's survival.
+We will also monitor your child with regular echocardiographic studies, a painless way to look at the heart and its function using sound waves.

 The most common rejection symptoms include:

 - Decreased urine output or fewer wet diapers than usual

 - Fast breathing rate